INJ Grant

 The objective of the INJ Grant is to encourage and support activities that will increase our knowledge of the biology and geology of the island of Ireland.
 The scheme will support and encourage the current network of natural historians and the development of the next generation of naturalists.
 There will be one call per year.
 This will normally be in autumn with the expectation that the activity supported by the grant would be completed by autumn in the following calendar year.

-The 2023 Grant Call was open from 1 September to 13 October.
-The INJ Grant 2023 was awarded to the following:
+The 2024 Grant Call is open from 1 September to 13 October.

 Terms and Conditions – INJ Grant Scheme